lordTocho/quote-api-starting/README.md

 # quote-api-starting
 Application that is part of the Code Academy backend developer career path.
-Learning on how to use the nodeJS express framework in an excerise on building the API for a quote generator.ß
+Learning on how to use the nodeJS express framework in an excerise on building the API for a quote generator.